dssg/mlforpublicpolicylab/techsessions/remote-session2.md

 10. Move the copy to your home directory: `mv another_one ~/`

+Let's check that the file made it, using `ls`:

+11. Confirm the copy is in your home directory: `ls ~/another_one`

 Finally, let's delete that file with `rm` (turns out we didn't need it after all)

 ```bash